Sweet Combat

 Sweet Combat (甜蜜暴击) is a 2018 Chinese television series starring Lu Han and Guan Xiaotong.
 The series is based on the Korean manhwa Girls of the Wild's.
 The series aired on Hunan TV starting July 23, 2018.

 Synopsis

-Ming Tian is a youth living with his younger brother and sister, as his mother has left and his father has died.
-Having to work several part-time jobs, he decides to enroll into Zheng Ze University, a sports school which is known for giving out a generous amount of scholarship funds, despite having no foundation in sports.
-There, he meets Fang Yu, heir of a giant conglomerate, who is groomed to become the next successor.
-However, Fang Yu has no interest in her family's business and is instead passionate about sports.
-Defying her grandfather's protests, she enrolls into Zheng Ze University and became the mixed martial arts champion of the school.
-Fang Yu is tasked to train Ming Tian and during the process of learning, the two fall in love with each other.
-Under the assistance of Fang Yu and their friends, Ming Tian eventually grows to become a skilled sportsman.
+Ming Tian lives with his younger brother and sister because his mother left and his father died.
+Despite having no foundation in sports, he enrols at Zheng Ze University, a sports school known for giving out generous scholarships, after deciding to work several part-time jobs to fund his studies.
+There, he meets Fang Yu, the heir to a huge conglomerate who is being groomed to become the next successor.
+However, she has no interest in her family's business and is passionate about sports instead.
+Despite her grandfather's protests, she enrols at Zheng Ze University and becomes the school's mixed martial arts champion.
+Fang Yu is tasked with training Ming Tian, and the two fall in love during the training process.
+With the help of Fang Yu and their friends, Ming Tian grows to become a skilled sportsman.